 Banyan Tree Divers Scuba got its name from the inspiration of Lahaina’s banyan tree.
 In 1873, the banyan tree only stood 8 ft tall when it was imported from India and planted in the Courthouse Square in Lahaina.
 It now Shades 2/3 of an acre, supported by 16 trunks!
 The banyan tree now stands over 60 feet high.
 It’s a place where weekly festivals take place and local artists sell their handcrafted works of art.
 At Banyan Tree Divers Scuba our guests enjoy the stunning beauty of Hawaii alongside an exciting scuba environment.

 Banyan Tree Divers Scuba has three main company goals.
-First, we strive to help each guest have a safe and unforgettable trip to Maui.
-Second, we want to protect the coral reef and the fish that live there.
+First, we strive to help each guest have a safe and unforgettable dive experience on Maui.
+Second, we want to protect the coral reef and the fish that live here.
 Third, we hope everyone who comes to Banyan Tree Divers Scuba feels like they are diving with family.

 Things to see